CPE Services Logo

 • at Cedar Rapids, the new clarifiers with EDI's performed no better than the clarifiers without EDI's.
 Our measurements also showed that the clarifiers with an EDI (a) did not promote mixing within the centerwell and (b) had slightly faster density currents than the clarifiers without an EDI.

-One of the major flaws that I see with these EDI's is that they often slow the inlet flow so much that there is not enough mixing intensity within the centerwell.
+One of the major flaws that I see with these conventional scooped EDI's is that they often slow the inlet flow so much that there is not enough mixing intensity remaining within the centerwell.
 Since the flow exiting the scoops or gates has so little energy, it tends to "droop" directly downward into the clarifier, forming a more intense density current than would have been formed if the MLSS had been dispersed through out the centerwell.
-Under other flow regimes, they tend to increase the velocity at the scoops as a “sheet” flow along the periphery of the curved vanes.
+Under high flow regimes, they tend to increase the velocity at the scoops as a “sheet” flow along the periphery of the curved vanes.
 This condition greatly increases the rotational currents in the clarifier, adding to the chaos within the inlet zone.

-The fourth type of inlet, which makes use of opposing jets to enhance flocculation and reduce any spiraling motion within a clarifier, is also a patented device2 This inlet device was demonstrated in extensive field testing at the Los Angeles-Hyperion plant to increase the capacity of the existing clarifier by more than 50 percent.
-It did this by responding to the problem of poor blanket formation within the centerwell area and while reducing the intensity of the density currents.
+The fourth type of inlet, which makes use of opposing jets to enhance flocculation and reduce any spiraling motion within a clarifier, is also a patented device2 This inlet device was demonstrated in extensive field testing at the Los Angeles-Hyperion plant to increase the capacity of the existing clarifiers by more than 50 percent.
+It did this by responding to the problem of poor blanket formation within the centerwell area and by reducing the intensity of the density currents.

-2. Patent holders are John Esler, Roger Haug, and William Hartnett.
+• Patent holders are John Esler, Roger Haug, and William Hartnett.

 Click Here to open this page as a PDF PDF